LelioAD/EQM/solve4us.md

 ---
 layout: page
 title: Solve 4 U.S.
-subtitle: Consulting U.S. citizens on how to achieve ethical and sustainable economic, political, and environmental outcomes.
+subtitle: Consulting U.S. citizens on how to achieve humanitarian economic and political outcomes in 2024.
 ---

 # Initial Video Series